Northampton (1801 ship): Convict transport (1815)

 Northampton's next voyage was not for the EIC.
 Furthermore, with the wars with France and America drawing to a close, her master for this voyage did not acquire a letter of marque.

 Under the command of John Tween, Northampton sailed from Portsmouth on 1 January 1815.
-When Northampton sailed war had not ended.
+WhenNorthampton sailed war had not ended.
 There are reports that an American privateer detained her on 18 February, but did not take her as a prize as the Americans did not want to deal with the prisoners.
 Northampton arrived at Port Jackson on 18 June.
 She had left with 110 female convicts, plus passengers and cargo.
 Four female convicts died on the voyage.

 EIC Voyage 8 (1816)

 Northampton left Port Jackson on 8 November bound for China.
 Northampton was "at China" on 14 January 1816 and arrived at Whampoa on 17 January.

 She crossed the First Bar on the Pearl River on 2 March.
 She reached St Helena on 25 June and arrived at the Downs on 4 September.